Lyle, Lyle, Crocodile (film): Critical response

 Cath Clarke of The Guardian gave the film a mixed review giving it 3 out of 5 stars and wrote: "Javier Bardem marches away with the film as flamboyant failed showman Hector P Valenti.
-Next to his dazzle, everything else about Lyle, Lyle Crocodile, adapted from Bernard Waber’s much-loved picture books, looks a bit average."
+Next to his dazzle, everything else about Lyle, Lyle Crocodile, adapted from Bernard Waber's much-loved picture books, looks a bit average."

-Ryan Leston for IGN called the film "charming", praising the character of Hector writing: “Sure, it’s not exactly original, essentially a mish-mash of similar films including Hop and Sing, and most of the laughs feel familiar.
+Ryan Leston for IGN called the film "charming", praising the character of Hector writing: "Sure, it's not exactly original, essentially a mish-mash of similar films including Hop and Sing, and most of the laughs feel familiar.
 But Lyle, Lyle, Crocodile conjures up enough of the old showbiz charm to win you over.
-It’s heart-warming, too – Lyle may be the singer, but he helps those around him find their voice, and sometimes that’s exactly what we need: a singing crocodile to just be a good pal.”
+It's heart-warming, too – Lyle may be the singer, but he helps those around him find their voice, and sometimes that's exactly what we need: a singing crocodile to just be a good pal."

-Robert Abele was less than positive with his review writing for The Wrap: “Did Lyle, Lyle, Crocodile look good in storyboards or sound fun in creative meetings?
-Because it’s a certifiable mess on its webbed hind feet, teetering uncomfortably as both fanciful family comedy and live-action/animated musical, whether trying to make dumpster diving look whimsical (it isn’t) or the tunes sound like anything but positivity-anthem-generator readouts."
+Robert Abele was less than positive with his review writing for The Wrap: "Did Lyle, Lyle, Crocodile look good in storyboards or sound fun in creative meetings?
+Because it's a certifiable mess on its webbed hind feet, teetering uncomfortably as both fanciful family comedy and live-action/animated musical, whether trying to make dumpster diving look whimsical (it isn't) or the tunes sound like anything but positivity-anthem-generator readouts."

 Nell Minow, writing for RogerEbert.com, was more positive in her review of the film, giving it a score of 3 out of 4 stars.
 She wrote: "Lyle, Lyle, Crocodile is a bit too long for a family movie, with some unnecessary complications toward the end, and it's not quite up to the Paddington level of movie adaptations of classic children's books.
 But it is a warm-hearted family film with great musical numbers that will make another generation of kids hopefully search the attic on the chance that they might find a singing crocodile."

 Awards

-Lyle, Lyle, Crocodile was nominated for Best Family Movie at the Movieguide Awards.
+Lyle, Lyle, Crocodile was nominated for Best Family Movie at the 2023 Movieguide Awards.
+The film also received a nomination for Best Digital – Animation/Family at the 2023 Golden Trailer Awards.